-So after all the drajailcellma, SWAT boy couldn’t attend his own eviction hearing.
+So after all the drama, SWAT boy couldn’t attend his own eviction hearing.
 Guess when you are busy you have other priorities in life!
 Apparently he had to work, he even called into the hearing office today to tell them he couldn’t make it, but they felt it wasn’t enough notice to postpone.

 It may have also had to do with the fact he wasn’t going to win.
 Due to the law, he needs one full business day to move out, so he is to be out by Monday November 16th at noon.
 Oh and I was awarded a judgment of $418.55, along with $25.71 per day from Saturday on until he is gone.
 I went directly to the courthouse and filed the eviction order right after the hearing so all the correct procedures are in place.